 Tuscan kale, lancinato kale, dinosaur kale, black kale.
 How many names for such a humble green.
 Tuscan, in particular, is revelatory of its origin, or perhaps of its role in the cuisine of this region.
 You might have heard of ribollita, a soup made with stale Tuscan bread, beans and cavolo nero.
-A true autumnal delight.
-I was so happy to find it here in Piedmont that I cooked a huge feast with it.
+This is a riff on it, made with what I had in hand.

 Cavolo Nero Minestrone